-The bayside suburb of Botany has scored its first taproom and brewery now that a pair of long-time locals, husband and wife duo Meg Barbic and Clay Grant, have decided to sell their home and build it.
+The bayside suburb of Botany has scored its first taproom and brewery.
+Long-time locals, husband and wife Meg Barbic and Clay Grant, sold their house to build One Drop Brewing.

 The idea came to them after each gave up their full-time work to pursue businesses: Barbic a software tech company, Grant a catering company for private functions at inner-west breweries.